-I have to confess that for many years after 9/11, I myself tended to dismiss with a smirk anybody who questioned the official narrative about the attacks as a 'conspiracy theorist'.
+I must admit that for many years after 9/11, I myself tended to dismiss with a smirk anybody who questioned the official narrative about the attacks as a 'conspiracy theorist'.
 In doing so I was merely following the crowd.
 And I can understand why there was so little appetite for critical questioning in the wake of the atrocities.
 It's hard for those exposed to seismic acts of terror to retain their critical faculties.
 On the contrary, traumatized people often take refuge in group think and myth-mongering or indulge in fantasies of violent retribution.
 That's why it was so easy for politicians and journalists in 2001 to spin the atrocity as an assault on the US and its values by an evil, non-Christian Other.
 In line with the propaganda dynamics outlined in Naomi Klein's 2007 book The Shock Doctrine, the view prevailed that 9/11 was an attack on 'our way of life' that demanded not critical analysis, but immediate, bloody revenge against the supposed perpetrators.

-Whoever was responsible for them - and here Noam Chomsky does have a point - the 9/11 attacks were used as a pretext for the subsequent resource-grabbing invasions of Middle Eastern countries and a wholesale assault on civil liberties and human rights across the world.
-For the US and most other ruling classes around the world, 9/11 has provided a golden opportunity to ramp up the repression and surveillance of Muslims and other 'suspect communities', from the Patriot Act and Guantánamo Bay in the early days of Bush's War on Terror to the Uyghur internment camps of China's Xinjiang province today.
+To paraphrase the US political machinator Rahm Emanuel, the capitalist class never let a serious crisis go to waste.
+Whoever was responsible for them - and here Chomsky does have a point - the 9/11 attacks were used as a pretext for subsequent resource-grabbing invasions of Middle Eastern countries that have cost trillions of dollars and killed hundreds of thousands of people.
+They were also a pretext for a refreshed assault on civil liberties and human rights across the world.
+For the US and most other ruling classes around the world, 9/11 has provided a golden opportunity to ramp up the repression and surveillance of Muslims and other 'suspect communities'.
+Judicial and spatial 'states of exception' have multiplied, from the Patriot Act and Guantánamo Bay in the early days of Bush's War on Terror to the Uyghur internment camps of China's Xinjiang province today.
 The rhetoric of the war on terror has also normalized anti-Muslim prejudice; see, for instance, Boris Johnson's recent quip about burka-wearing Muslim women looking like 'bank robbers'.